 (Dec; 50K, marathon, 30K, half marathon, 10K)

-Travel back to the Golden Age of Hollywood at this hiking and trail-running mecca just north of Malibu.
+Travel back to the Golden Age of Hollywood at this hiking and trail-running destination just north of Malibu.
 Paramount Pictures purchased the 2,700 acres in 1927 for use as a “movie ranch,” and since then the diverse landscape has stolen the show from talented actors like Gary Cooper, Bob Hope and Jane Seymour.
-Still in use today, the ranch serves as one of the filming sites for HBO’s popular Westworld.
-With distances ranging from 10K to 50K on well-maintained trails, the race welcomes both trail running newbies and diehard dirt devils.
-And the 10K loop course ensures that even though Paramount Ranch feels like an oasis in the urban jungle, you’ll never be too far from civilization.
-All participants score cool swag including a handmade ornament, finisher medal and tech shirt.
-Plus it’s the holiday season, so a prize awaits the man and woman with the most festive costumes.
+Though largely destroyed by wildfires in 2018 (the church constructed for HBO’s Westworld is one of two buildings still standing), efforts are underway to restore the ranch’s iconic Western Town.
+The race itself welcomes trail running newbies and diehard dirt devils alike with distances ranging from 10K to 50K on well-maintained trails.
+And while the setting feels like an oasis in the urban jungle, the 10K loop course ensures you’re never too far from civilization.
+Plus, all participants earn cool swag including a handmade ornament just in time for the holidays.

 Other RaceRaves articles you’ll enjoy (trust us!):